 “A state cannot survive without the confidence of its people.”

-I share this concern with Nick Newman who in his recent report Journalism, Media and Technology Trends and Predictions 2018 writes on An Uncertain Future that “We’ll be increasingly worry about who programmes the algorithms”.
+I share this concern with Nick Newman who in his recent report Journalism, Media and Technology Trends and Predictions 2018 writes on An Uncertain Future that “We’ll be increasingly worried about who programmes the algorithms”.

-Some of these worries can be fixed through conscientiously compliance of the GDPR, but only if the focus of this compliance are the readers/users and not fear of a huge fine from the European Commission.
+Some of these worries can be fixed through conscientious compliance of the GDPR, but only if the focus of this compliance are the readers/users and not fear of a huge fine from the European Commission.